Summary of the project

 Case studies

-To progress the Soils and Stones 2021 Report recommendation on ‘Supporting Good Practice (SGP)’, we issued a call for case studies which demonstrate the Ten Principles in action.
+To progress the Soils and Stones 2021 Report recommendation on ‘Supporting Good Practice (SGP)’, in 2024 we issued a call for case studies which demonstrate the Ten Principles in action.
 Case studies on a range of topics relating to soil health and reuse can be accessed via the links below:

 - Ramboll, the Coal Authority, Environment Agency and Department for Environment, Food and Rural Affairs (Defra) – Sustainable reuse of metal impacted sediments